Pritchard scores 25 as No. 17 Oregon beats Utah 80-62 - WHIZ News

-Pritchard made five of six 3-pointers in the first half.
-Will Richardson, who hit a trio of 3s before the break and finished 4 for 4, added 18 points, six assists and six rebounds to help the Ducks improve to 14-0 at home this season.
+Pritchard made five of six 3s in the first half.
+Will Richardson, who hit a trio before the break and finished 4 for 4 from long range, added 18 points, six assists and six rebounds to help Oregon improve to 14-0 at home this season.

-Shakur Juiston had 11 points and freshman Addison Patterson finished with 10 off the bench as the Ducks shot 58% from the field and made half of their 24 3-point attempts.
-Oregon (20-6) regained a share of first place in the Pac-12 with Colorado at 9-4.
+Shakur Juiston added 11 points and freshman Addison Patterson finished with 10 off the bench as the Ducks shot 58% from the field and made half of their 24 3-point attempts.

+“We got great looks, penetration kicks, and inside-out 3s gave us good looks,” coach Dana Altman said.
+“There were a lot of good things there.
+Our transition was pretty good.
+We did a lot of good things.”

+Following a win Thursday over Colorado, the weekend sweep by the Ducks (20-6) kept them in a first-place tie with the Buffaloes in the Pac-12 at 9-4.

 Oregon opened its first double-digit lead at 24-13 when Richardson made his third 3-pointer 10 minutes into the game.
 Pritchard’s fourth put the margin at 29-18, with 23 of Oregon’s points coming from the two guards.
 That also made the Ducks 7 of 10 from beyond the arc.